Grumbash/Test/README.md

 > How to install this project

-1. git clone git+https://github.com/Grumbash/Brest-.git your directory
+1. git clone https://github.com/Grumbash/Test.git to your directory
 2. cd your directory
-3. run the console then white:
+3. run the console then write:
 4. npm i
-5. gulp prod
+5. gulp dist